-Andrew enjoys directing undergraduate research.
-Students with interests in zoology (especially entomology), biomechanics, general physics, and “green” technology may contact him for potential research projects.
+Andrew enjoys directing undergraduate capstone research projects, which are required for all Tabor science majors.
+Students with interests in zoology, biomechanics, general physics, and sustainable systems may contact him for projects.
 He would also welcome working with students interested in the interface of science and religion in Western civilization, and particularly the relationship between science and Evangelicalism today.

 Post-doctoral Research Fellowship, 2009.
 Spider silk and web biomechanics in the Todd Blackledge laboratory.
 University of Akron, Akron, OH, 44325